 It’s estimated that every 23 minutes, a van is broken into in the UK.
-You’ll probably know someone who has been a victim of tool theft, if you haven’t yourself, and therefore know what a nightmare it can be.
-Not only do you have to pay to replace the stolen goods and repair the damage done to your vehicle, but it can also mean going days, if not weeks, without working – losing out on a lot of money.
+You’ll probably know someone who has been a victim of tool theft if you haven’t yourself.
+Therefore, you’ll know what a nightmare it can be.
+Not only do you have to pay to replace the stolen goods and repair the damage done to your vehicle, but it can also mean going days, if not weeks, without working.

-Thieves are always on the lookout for the easiest way to get into a vehicle and will take any opportunity they get.
+Thieves are always on the lookout for the easiest way to get into a vehicle.
 That’s why it’s so important to deter them and make it as difficult as possible to get to your tools.

 Most people automatically lock their vehicles once they’re parked up on the drive at their home.
 However, what about when you’re unloading materials or tools or popping back into the garage to grab something?
 It’s essential to keep your van locked up whether you’re away from it for 5 minutes or 5 seconds.